 We reproduce classic period Tudor window geometric patterns (see example patterns below).

 We can design the glass panel to fit

 an existing Tudor window or set the panel into a wooden frame.
 We use only traditional materials -

 - lead came, steel or zinc outer frame, and quality cathedral (or other per your design) glass.

 Tudor Window standard geometric panel cost is determined by the size and shape of the pattern.
-The rectangle pattern is $75 per square foot, diamond pattern cost is $85 per square foot - both with standard features (1/4 inch lead came, 1/2 inch zinc frame, clear double strength glass, patina, putty (weather-proofing).
+The rectangle pattern (normal sized) is $90 per square foot, diamond pattern (normal sized) cost is $110 per square foot - both with standard features (1/4 inch lead came, 1/2 inch zinc frame, clear double strength glass, patina, putty (weather-proofing).
 Note: Glass edge panes have an extra cost.

 About Tudor Windows, Leaded Glass and Stained Glass :